-CLICK HERE to view and download a new patient registration form.
-Please complete, sign and return to us at the surgery via reception.
+To become a new patient at North Petherton Surgery, please download the three forms below, then complete, sign and return to us at the surgery via reception.

 Confidentiality of patient information is paramount and maintained throughout the surgery.
 A leaflet entitled “Confidentiality at The Surgery” is available in Reception for your information.